Jefry Yan

-Jefry Yan (born August 17, 1996) is a Dominican professional baseball pitcher in the New York Mets organization.
+Jefry Yan (born August 17, 1996) is a Dominican professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
 He has previously played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

-Yan is known for his unique celebrations after each strikeout he has, which often involves energetically jumping in the air and dancing.
+Yan became known for his elaborate strikeout celebrations, named "La Sentencia 99", which he developed during his minor league career.
+His celebrations typically involve jumping high into the air and landing in a near-split position before slapping the ground and returning to the mound.
+The celebrations attracted viral attention during spring training in 2025 and again following his major league debut in 2026.

 Career

 Los Angeles Angels

 On April 27, 2013, Yan signed with the Los Angeles Angels as an international free agent.
 He made his professional debut in 2014 with the Dominican Summer League Angels, for whom he spent the 2015 season with as well.
 In 41 relief appearances across the two seasons, Yan accumulated a 6–3 record and 4.22 ERA with 43 strikeouts across 59 2/3 innings of work.
 In 2016, Yan underwent Tommy John surgery and missed the ensuing season in recovery.
-He made one appearance for the rookie-level Arizona League Angels in 2017 before being released by the organization.

 Miami Marlins

-On April 29, 2021, after having spent the past three seasons out of affiliated baseball, Yan signed a minor league contract with the Miami Marlins.
+On April 29, 2021, after having spent the prior four seasons out of affiliated baseball, during which he worked full time as a roofer, Yan signed a minor league contract with the Miami Marlins.
 He had been discovered by the team while pitching in a men's league in Arizona.
-Yan split the season between the Single-A Jupiter Hammerheads and Double-A Pensacola Blue Wahoos, appearing in 21 games out of the bullpen with a 2.61 ERA with 51 strikeouts across 31 innings of work.
+Yan split the season between the Single-A Jupiter Hammerheads and Double-A Pensacola Blue Wahoos, appearing in 21 games out of the bullpen, and posted a 2.61 ERA to go with 51 strikeouts across 31 innings of work.

 Yan returned to Pensacola in 2022.
 In 38 appearances, he pitched to a 2–4 record and 4.89 ERA with 88 strikeouts across 57 innings pitched.

 Yan split the 2023 season between Pensacola and the Triple-A Jacksonville Jumbo Shrimp.
 In 49 relief appearances between the two affiliates, he had a 3–5 record and 4.89 ERA with 102 strikeouts and 13 saves across 57 innings of work.
 He was named a Southern League All-Star for his work as Pensacola's closer during the year.
 Yan elected free agency following the season on November 6, 2023.